lhs-open/lhs-guide/README.md

 ## Two hypotheses in the guide:

->   - Hypothesis 1: Due to its inherent data-centric ML approach, ML-LHS can ultimately achieve high prediction performance (>95%) for most diseases and conditions.
+>1.
+LHS Performance Hypothesis: Due to its inherent data-centric ML approach, ML-LHS can ultimately achieve high prediction performance (>95%) for most diseases and conditions.
->   - Hypothesis 2: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly disseminated ML models and thus help reduce health care disparities in underserved populations.
+>2.
+LHS Equity Hypothesis: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly disseminated ML models and thus help reduce health care disparities in underserved populations.

-If you are interested in learning more about LHS, contact AJ.
+If you are interested in learning more about LHS, you may contact AJ.